Slack

 Key Features

-• Implements the Matrix Client-Server API for messaging, rooms, profiles, and device sessions
+• Matrix Client-Server API for chat, rooms, presence, and device management

-• Federation via the Matrix Server-Server API to communicate with other Matrix homeservers
+• Server-to-Server federation to communicate with other Matrix homeservers

-• End-to-end encryption support (handled by clients) with server-side key management endpoints and device tracking
+• End-to-end encryption support via Matrix encryption primitives and device tracking

 Use Cases